JACGWD/Build-Grad-Portfolio/README.md

 # Build-Grad-Portfolio

-A simple BASH script that:

-- Turns macOS invisible files visible system-wide.
-- Creates a set of files and folders that correspond to the GWD Web App defaults.
+A simple BASH script that creates a set of folders that correspond to the GWD Comprehensive Assessment's requirements.
+John Abbott College GWD students can use these folders to organize their backups.
+It is highly recommended that this set of folders be saved on OneDrive.

 ## How to Use
 - Download the shell script to your desktop.
-- Open the macOS Terminal (search for it in Spotlight).
+- Open the macOS Terminal (search for it in Spotlight; or go to /Applications/Utilities/Terminal.app).
+- Drag this file into the Terminal window (you will see the path to the file be written out.
+Such as "/Users/billypoppins/Desktop/build-grad-portfolio.sh").
+- Hit Return to execute the script.
-- Create a folder on your desktop called "CA".
+- A new "_Comprehensive Assessment" folder will appear on your Desktop.
-- In the Terminal window type "cd " (cd followed by a space) then drag the CA folder into the Terminal window (this adds the path).
-Hit Return.
-- Then type "sh " (sh followed by a space)  and drag the downloaded script file into the window.
-Hit Return.
-- Follow the on-screen instructions.
+- Move this folder to your OneDrive folder.

 ## Note
-Most files created by this script are empty.
-You will have to add the HTML or PHP code yourself during Web V (fall semester) and Portfolio (final semester).
+Avoid adding very large files to your OneDrive folder near the end of a class period.
+You want to give OneDrive the opportunity to completely upload your files before the end of class.